 The following are our providers who you can consult at ACTC:

 If you or a loved one has been diagnosed with breast cancer and are looking for treatment options, a random internet search for breast cancer center near me may not be the best option.
 Ensure you discuss treatment options with your primary care provider, who can in turn refer you to ACTC.

 As one of Florida's leading breast cancer centers, we understand how a cancer diagnosis and treatment impact a person's physical and emotional well-being.
 Therefore, we work hard to make patients and their families feel secure.
 We provide comprehensive treatment for all forms of breast cancer at ACTC, including screening, diagnosis, staging, treatment, and long-term follow-up, all in one convenient location.
 Our breast cancer doctors are backed up by qualified clinical staff with over two decades of experience and a reputation for providing personalized treatment.

-Early warning signs include a new lump in the breast or armpit areas, itchy breasts, sudden increase in size or shape of breast, flaky skin, or change in color of breasts.
+Early warning signs include a new lump in the breast or armpit areas, itching, sudden increase in size or shape of breast, flaky skin, or change in color of breasts.